By TONY SEED*

 THE HUE AND CRY by the sports media about drug infractions and “cheats” in the current Olympics in Sydney, Australia reminds us that there is a murkier, unsporting side to the promotion of international athletics.
 The intense debate about sport and the responsibilities of athletes also brings to mind an old question; who does sport serve?
 Is the problem in sport just one of individual athletes?

 Sport and society.
 This has historically been the subject of much debate.
 We can all agree that participation in sport and recreation is a positive thing, as far as it goes.
 But is participation an end in itself?
 Should we be satisfied with “the game for the game’s sake” – or should we be looking further?

 Shunpiking magazine, for example, was given birth to with an aim in mind.
 It was not established as an “outdoors” magazine, or because some of us liked to hike and canoe, or play basketball and fantasy baseball, and then write about it.

 Shunpiking came into being because we saw a need for a magazine that not only dealt with the need for enlightened public opinion but also addressed and linked itself to the concerns of the people.

 This same view can be taken when considering athletics – that is, sports should reflect the best sporting ideals of mankind and serve the concerns of the people.
-While anyone can take as a hobby to jog or lift weights, etc., sports as supported by the people through the government should do more than offer personal satisfaction to the individual.
+While anyone can take as a hobby to jog or lift weights, etc., sports and physical culture as supported by the people through the government should do more than offer personal satisfaction to the individual.